ST10298302/SkillSync/docs/development-setup.md

 # Development Setup

-A comprehensive guide to setting up your development environment for SkillSync, including prerequisites, installation, and configuration.
+A comprehensive guide to setting up your development environment for SkillSync, including prerequisites, installation, configuration, and Supabase setup.

 ## Table of Contents